Direct Vs Indirect competitors

 Which type of competitor should I focus on, direct or indirect?

 So, which type of competitor should you focus on?
 The answer depends on your specific business goals and circumstances.
+Do you aim to grow your business by being consumer-centric?
+Do you want to stick to your values and beliefs?
+For example, because you are a vegetarian, you sell vegetarian food, then you open a store in a meat market!
+That will be a bad idea right?!
 Here are a few things to consider:

 Stage of business